The Multi-Vendor Defense: How to Build AI Systems That Survive the Big Tech Wars

 That starts with abstraction.

-Don’t build for “OpenAI” or “Google.”
+Don't build for "OpenAI" or "Google."
+Build for a Reasoning Service.

 Create a unified interface between your business logic and external models.
 Behind that interface, you can route requests to different providers based on: